City Hall, George Town

-The City Hall is the local government headquarters in the city of George Town in Penang, Malaysia.
+The City Hall is the local government headquarters of George Town within the Malaysian state of Penang.
 Built by the British, it now serves as the seat of the Penang Island City Council and was previously the seat of the George Town City Council.

 Originally completed in 1903 as the Municipal Offices, the building was erected at a cost of $100,000 to relieve the demand for office space at the adjacent Town Hall.
 The name City Hall dates back to the grant of city status to George Town in 1957.

 Both the City Hall and the Town Hall are located at Esplanade Road, overlooking the historic parade ground (the Padang) within the Esplanade.
 The buildings are also situated within George Town's UNESCO World Heritage Site.

 Architecture

 Completed in 1903, the two-storey building combines Edwardian Baroque and Palladian architectural styles.
 It has been listed as a national monument since 1982 under the Antiquities Act 1976.

 The building was last renovated between 2004 and 2005.
 Although the City Hall retains much of its original form, the original arcades or loggias on the ground floor have been enclosed with windows.